 By road – 1 hour via A2 and M25 (39 miles)

 One of the most family-friendly castles to visit near London is Warwick Castle.
-It has a long and colourful history that is presented in an appealing way using a variety of actors in period costume.
+It has a long and colourful history that is presented in an appealing way using a variety of actors in period costumes.

 In 1068, soon after his successful invasion of England, William the Conqueror ordered Warwick Castle’s construction in the small country town of Warwickshire.
 A rather primitive wooden motte-and-bailey structure was erected but later, during the Hundred Years War, the castle was expanded and refortified with stone.